Datadog Inc. (DDOG) Stock Could Soon Reward Patient Investors

 Datadog Inc. (DDOG) Insider Activity

-A total of 39 insider transactions have happened at Datadog Inc. (DDOG) in the last six months, with sales accounting for 19 and purchases happening 20 times.
-The most recent transaction is an insider sale by De Madre Armelle,the company’sChief People Officer.
-SEC filings show that De Madre Armelle sold 9,576 shares of the company’s common stock on Feb 15 at a price of $90.00 per share for a total of $0.86 million.
-Following the sale, the insider now owns 60355.0 shares.
+A total of 41 insider transactions have happened at Datadog Inc. (DDOG) in the last six months, with sales accounting for 21 and purchases happening 20 times.
+The most recent transaction is an insider sale by Walters Sean Michael,the company’sChief Revenue Officer.
+SEC filings show that Walters Sean Michael sold 3,138 shares of the company’s common stock on Mar 06 at a price of $77.21 per share for a total of $0.24 million.
+Following the sale, the insider now owns 0.14 million shares.